How do I get started as a volunteer?

 Yes, as long as you are 18 years of age.
 Many of our volunteers are students participating in service learning.
 Your on-site supervisor can sign off on your hours as needed.

-Groups of students who are under 18 should contact the Volunteer Coordinator for Richmond Public Schools directly at [email protected] to see if their group can be accommodated.
+Groups of students who are under 18 should contact Will Keenan, Volunteer Coordinator for Richmond Public Schools directly at [email protected] to see if their group can be accommodated.

 What should I bring and wear?

 Bring a current, government-issued photo ID (driver’s license, state ID card, passport) to be scanned at the front office of the school.

 Please dress appropriately for a public school setting when you volunteer.
 We recommend business casual attire.
 Please do not wear clothing with religious, political or otherwise inappropriate imagery or phrases.

 We couldn’t provide the support our students need without our amazing volunteers!
 Volunteers act as mentors, reading buddies, lunch buddies, and administrative helpers.
 They assist at events such as family nights and field trips, and so much more!

 I filled out an application, what’s next?